AlexxNica/poldham.github.io/about.md

 This is the home page of the Open Source Patent Analytics project.
 The aim of the project is to make patent data more accessible by identifying open source tools that can be used in analysis and a series of tutorials and walkthroughs of common tasks in patent analysis.
-The project is supported by the World Intellectual Property Organization (WIPO) as part of its work with developing countries under the [WIPO Development Agenda](http://www.wipo.int/ip-development/en/agenda/).
-However, any opinions expressed on this site are exclusively those of the author and should not be interpreted as reflecting or expressing the views of the World Intellectual Property Organization.
+The project has been commissioned by the World Intellectual Property Organization (WIPO) and will be published as the WIPO Manual on Open Source Patent Analytics.
+However, any opinions expressed on this site are exclusively those of the authors and should not be interpreted as reflecting or expressing the views of the World Intellectual Property Organization.

 The basic idea behing the project is that anyone should be able to access and analyse patent